ChangooLee/mcp-naver-news/README_en.md

 ### Common Issues

 - **Authentication Failures**:
-  - Check if your API key is valid and active
+  - Check if your Client ID and Secret are valid
-  - Verify your API key has the necessary permissions
+  - Verify your API credentials have the necessary permissions
-  - Check if you've exceeded the API rate limit (20,000 calls/day)
+  - Check if you've exceeded the API rate limit

 - **Data Access Issues**:
   - Some data may require additional permissions
-  - Certain data might have delayed access (up to 24 hours)
+  - Check if the search parameters are valid
-  - Check if the company is within your accessible range
+  - Ensure your query is properly formatted

 - **Connection Problems**:
   - Verify your internet connection
-  - Check if the OpenDART API service is available
+  - Check if the Naver API service is available
   - Ensure your firewall isn't blocking the connection

 ### Debugging Tools